JuliaGraphics/ColorSchemes.jl/docs/src/basics.md

 -> RGB{Float64}(0.10884977211887092,0.033667530751245296,0.026120424375656533)
 ```

-Or you can 'sample' the scheme at any point between 0 and 1 using `get` or `getindex`:
+Or you can ‘sample’ the scheme at any point between 0 and 1 using `get` or `getindex`:

 ```
 get(leonardo, 0.5)